nevun/securedrop/docs/journalist.rst

    own personal password manager.
 7. Open the *Export Device* in your operating system's file manager, and copy the contents of interest to your everyday workstation.

-For more information about working with VeraCrypt, see the `Freedom of the Press Foundation guide <https://freedom.press/training/encryption-toolkit-media-makers-veracrypt-guide/>`__.

 As a security precaution, we recommend deleting the files on the *Export Device* after each copy operation.
 If you are using write protection, you have to perform